AdamCorbinFAUPhD/CEN5035-Software-Engineering-Course-Project/proposal/report.md

 # List of non-functional requirements

-- **HLR.REQ-10** - The system shall report and handle when any and all components are disconnected or unavailable.
 - **HLR.REQ-11** - The system shall handle erroneous inputs from the user.
-- **HLR.REQ-12** - The system shall be secure and enforce secure password requirements on the user.
 - **HLR.REQ-13** - The system shall be easy to learn, taking no more than 15 minutes for new users to start utilizing all of the system's features.
 - **HLR.REQ-14** - The user interface shall be capable of being accessed from any device with internet access.
-- **HLR.REQ-15** - The system shall be able to recover from a temporary total power loss.
 - **HLR.REQ-16** - The system shall restrict read/write/modify access to video/audio streams,  pictures, video/audio recording to the owning user.
 - **HLR.REQ-17** - The system shall respond to user reporting feedback within 60 seconds.
 - **HLR.REQ-18** - The system shall store 1GB of video recordings and 250MB of pictures.